deathbeds/urljsf/js/README.md

 This is the browser side of [`urljsf`](https://github.com/deathbeds/urljsf).

-You might be able to install this and use it directly, but no particular support will be provided for using it outside of its host application.
+You _might_ be able to install this and use it directly, but no particular support is provided for using it outside of its host application.